La Mano 1.9 : le parcours sans détour d’un nouveau visage du rap français

 Recognition in 2025

-A first album to broaden his field
+A debut album to broaden his scope

 With R.A.T, his first album released on June 27, La Mano 1.9 aims to confirm his rise.
 The goal is clear: to move away from short formats, diversify his range, and reach a wider audience.
-This record should anchor his name among the rising stars of Francophone rap.
+This record should cement his name among the rising stars of Francophone rap.

 A stage opening up to him